Pawday/Embeded/Readme.md

 There is no way **Linux guys** think about it

-So, every manufacture makes its own IDE targeting specifically __this__ makefiles setup don even try to modify it
+So, every manufacture makes its own IDE targeting specifically __this__ makefiles setup

+Don't even try to modify it

 > #### What's the solution?
 [**CMake**](https://github.com/Kitware/CMake) — the build system generator